 If the X-ray is normal, MRI can detect early changes of swelling or marrow oedema on the inside of the knee.
 In more advanced cases, focal areas of bone death can sometimes be seen just under the cartilage.
 In addition, we might see knee arthritis, meniscal tears, and meniscal extrusions.

 We used to think that an insufficiency fracture was another word for osteonecrosis, also called SONK.
 However, we now believe they are different disease processes.
-One is a fracture, while the other is bone death or necrosis.
+One is a stress fracture, while the other is bone death or necrosis.
 Nevertheless, an untreated insufficiency fracture can lead to bone death and SONK.

 Insufficiency fracture of knee and surgery

-I’ve heard that surgery such as arthroscopy can be a triggering factor.
+I’ve heard that surgery, such as arthroscopy, can be a triggering factor.
 Is this true?

 Do you need to modify exercise during the healing of a subchondral insufficiency fracture?